web-infra-dev/modern.js/packages/builder/builder-doc/en/config/performance/buildCache.md

 Cache the modules and chunks generated during Webpack packaging to improve build speed.

-By default, webpack-builder will use the directory `./node_modules/.cache/webpack` as the cache directory for packaging.
+By default, Builder will use the directory `./node_modules/.cache/webpack` as the cache directory for packaging.

 You can also configure the cache path with `buildCache`, e.g.